Ron Dellums: Berkeley City Council

 and served from 1967 to 1970.

-U.S. Congress
+U.S. House of Representatives

 Dellums was elected to the United States House of Representatives in 1970 after being recruited by anti-Vietnam War activists to run against the incumbent, Jeffery Cohelan, a white liberal close to organized labor who had not opposed the war early enough to win reelection in the district.
 Dellums defeated Cohelan in the Democratic primary and won the general election, serving without interruption for 27 years.

 In 1972, Dellums was reelected to Congress, 60 to 38 percent over his Republican opponent, Peter D. Hannaford, an advisor to then Governor Ronald Reagan.

 His politics earned him a place on the so-called Nixon's Enemies List, where his notation stated Dellums "had extensive EMK-Tunney support in his election bid."

 Foreign policy

 During his tenure in Congress, Dellums opposed every major American military intervention, except for emergency relief in Somalia in 1992.
 Dellums also supported the restriction of foreign aid to repressive African governments in Zaire (present-day DRC), Burundi, Liberia and Sudan.